JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 # Lab 3

-## Explore additional metrics that can serve as quality metrics for the search process.
+## 1. Explore additional metrics that can serve as quality metrics for the search process.

-**Latency**:
+**Latency**: (Unit: ms, we have multiplied by 1000)

 For each search option, we calculate the latency for each input-batch, then accumulate all latencies to take the average.
 <pre>